jvillazon/exosome_spectra/README.md

         Explained and Cumulative Variance Plot
         3D PCA plot
         Loadings plot for n PCs

-**2. PCA Feature Extraction
+**2. PCA Feature Extraction**
-**- The weighted sum of loadings for each wavenumber is obtained by multiplying the absolute loading of each wavenumber by the explained variance of the corresponding PC and adding these values across all selected PCs.
+- The weighted sum of loadings for each wavenumber is obtained by multiplying the absolute loading of each wavenumber by the explained variance of the corresponding PC and adding these values across all selected PCs.
 - The top n% of wavenumbers, based on the weighted sum of loadings, are identified as the most relevant features for subsequent analyses.
 Input: Percentage of wavenumbers to be extracted
 Output: List of top n% of wavenumbers

 **3. Spectral Similarity Analysis**
 -  Perform Min-Max normalization first of exosome and lipid spectra.
 -  For each lipid spectrum, mean squared error, cosine similarity, and cross-correlation coefficient are calculated with the exosome spectra